 The Prindle Post is the Prindle Institute’s online source for pieces that examine and explain the ethical dimensions of current events and culture.
 The articles are written for a general audience (in other words, they have very little jargon!) that includes high schoolers, college students and life-long learners.

-- Request free copies of The Prindle Post print edition for use in your classroom by contacting Christiane Wisehart (email@example.com).
+You can also request free copies of The Prindle Post print edition for use in your classroom by contacting Christiane Wisehart (email@example.com) and filling out the form below.

-- Each print edition comes with a free set of worksheets and questions for each article.
+Each print edition book includes comprehension and focus questions for each article, as well as vocabulary and activity support.
 We might even throw in a couple of stickers for those A+ students.

 Examining Ethics podcast in the classroom